roycable/RCAlertView/README.md

-# RCAlertView
+## RCAlertView

 UIAlertView with blocks - simple.

-# Installation
+## Installation

- - Add 'RCAlertView.h' and 'RCAlertView.m' to your project
+ - Add 'RCAlertView.h' and 'RCAlertView.m' to your project.
- - add `#import RCAlertView.h` to your project (such as in your .PCH file)
+ - Add `#import RCAlertView.h` where required, or in your .PCH for global usage.

-# How to use it?
+## How to use it?

-## Simple Alert, with no button delegation or block
+ - No init required.

+### Simple Usage: 1 button, and no pesky delegates.

         [[RCAlertView shared] alertWithTitle:@"This is my title"
                             andMessage:@"Thanks for using RCAlertView"
                         andButtonTitle:@"No Worries"];

-## Two button Alert, with bocks
+### Two button Usage: 2 buttons, 1 block.

         [[RCAlertView shared] alertWithTitle:@"Title"
                                   andMessage:@"This alert has two buttons"